West Ham - Sheffield United: How to watch, start time, odds, prediction

 Prediction

-Sheffield United may well be able to keep West Ham off the board but can it get enough goals to collect another win?
+The Blades may well be able to keep the Hammers off the board but can it get enough goals to collect another win?
 Chelsea has only scored more than two goals once this season, and it came in the FA Cup against lower league opposition.
 West Ham 2-1 Sheffield United.

 Kick off: 1pm ET Monday